 Here is a main cane that is on the smaller size in diameter, I have cut it back to about 2 feet, it has 2 lateral canes coming off of it. (yellow arrow in photo below) I will trim the one lateral cane on the right side to about 3 inches but the one on the left I will leave full length.

 I wrap the cane around the obelisk as horizontal as I can encourage the cane to go without it snapping.
 This will give me roses lower on the supporting structure.
 I want roses from the base of my obelisk all the way to the top.
 I use old pantyhose cut into strips as my ties, they work wonderfully and have enough give that when the cane grows it will not damage it.
 Plus they age to a green color than literally disappears to the eye.
+Don’t have access to old pantyhose, then these work great too and they are easy to put on.

 Each of the arrows points to where a lateral cane will grow out and produce beautiful red roses.
-(I will show you this next Summer, so check back or Subscribe for updates)

 I have done this with all the canes up the entire obelisk.
 Now Tess looks much neater and tidier and will be protected from breakage by the heavy wet snows we get in winter and early Spring.